samcottle/freecodecamp/notes/backend.md

 - `package.json` file: When initializing a new project, NPM generates a `package.json` file.
 This is where you list all the dependencies for your project.

 - `node_modules` folder: This is where packages for your project are installed.
+This folder is automatically generated when you run `npm install` (based on any listed dependencies).

 - `.env` file: Used to pass environment variables (API keys, your database URI, etc) to your application.
 It can also be used to store configuration options, so you can change your application's behaviour without needing to rewrite a lot of code.